Bhanuprakash-27/Virtual-health-assistant-1/README.md

 safety_checker.py - Safety validation system
 response_generator.py - Response formatting

-How to Use
+-->How to Use

-Using the Chat Assistant
+->Using the Chat Assistant
 Type your health question in the chat box
 Click send or press Enter
-Receive AI generated response with safety disclaimer Symptom Checker
+Receive AI generated response with safety disclaimer

+->Symptom Checker
 Select symptoms from the checklist
 Choose severity level
 Click Analyze Symptoms
 View recommendations and safety information

-Medical Record Summarizer
+->Medical Record Summarizer
 Paste medical record text in the text area
 Click Summarize Record
 View structured summary of key information

-Medication Lookup
+->Medication Lookup
 Enter medication name in search box
 Click Search
 View medication information and warnings

-Safety Information
+-->Safety Information

-What This System Does
+->What This System Does

 Provides general health information
 Explains symptoms in simple terms
 Suggests when to see a doctor
 Detects emergency situations
 Summarizes medical records

-What This System Does Not Do
+->What This System Does Not Do
 Does not provide medical diagnoses
 Does not recommend specific treatments
 Does not guarantee health outcomes
 Does not replace professional medical advice

-Emergency Response
+-->Emergency Response
 If the system detects emergency symptoms like chest pain or difficulty breathing, it will immediately show a red emergency alert banner with instructions to call 911.

-Testing the Application
+-->Testing the Application

-Test Cases
+->Test Cases

 Normal symptom query: I have a mild headache
 Emergency detection: Severe chest pain
 Medical record summarization: Paste sample medical text Diagnosis request: What disease do I have

-Safety Checklist
+->Safety Checklist
 System never provides diagnosis
 Disclaimer appears in all responses
 Emergency keywords trigger immediate action
 Severe symptoms recommend doctor consultation
 No harmful medical advice given

-Troubleshooting
+-->Troubleshooting

-Common Issues
+->Common Issues

 Module not found error
 Run: pip install -r requirements.txt